drawwithcode/2021-group-04/README.md

 }
 ```

-As we can see, the artwork is calculated only one time, via it's display option.
+As we can see, the artwork is calculated only one time, via its display option.
 Then, the content of the hidden canvas (that is—in fact—a buffer) is put inside of the src property an already present image element.
-It is important to note that an instance of the artwork is created before, during the loading animation.
+It is important to note that an instance of the artwork is created before this happens, during the loading animation.

 This implementation made the anonymisation of the artwork possible, as it is uploaded to the Firebase real time database as a B64 PNG file without any other data attached to it: